D3Portillo/d3-assets/README.md

 # D3-Assets
-As the repo says, it hosts my assets for personal projects, ideas, bugs, hentai, etc.
+As the repo says, it hosts my assets for personal projects, ideas, bugs, etc.

-# :fire: :rocket:
+***Nostalgia kept inside***